Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations: Objective functionals for unstable periodic orbits

 where the streamfunction $\psi$ is defined such that $u=\partial_y\psi$ and $v=-\partial_x\psi$ and so $ \omega = - \Delta \psi.$

 These two formulations, called respectively primitive variables (PV) and streamfunction-vorticity (SV), are equivalent in two dimensions.
-The latter uses only two variables rather than three, since incompressibility is directly built into the formulation, but has the major disadvantage that is does not extend easily to three dimensions.
+The latter uses only two variables rather than three, since incompressibility is directly built into the formulation, but this advantage is lost when the equations are extended to three spatial dimensions.
 It is further possible to eliminate $\omega$ to give one equation solely in terms of $\psi$.
 As variational methods based on the resulting fourth order equation were found to be very inefficient, we do not discuss this formulation further.

 Care must be taken when comparing the boundary conditions between the two formulations.
 Assuming a doubly periodic streamfunction in the streamfunction-vorticity formulation implies that $u$ and $v$ have no mean component over the domain, i.e. no net flow, which is not a priori imposed by the primitive variables formulation with periodic boundary conditions on $u$ and $v$.
 However, it is straightforward to show that (\ref{eq:governing_PV1}-\ref{eq:governing_incompressibility}) conserve the net flow, which is implicitly specified by the choice of initial conditions.
 Therefore, the system modelled by the streamfunction-vorticity formulation represents an invariant subspace of the primitive variables system.
 For initial conditions with no net flow both formulations are equivalent, and we henceforth make this choice.